minkaotic/css-workshop/lessons/3-css-box-model.md

 ## Task!
 💪 **Finetune the layout of the high-level elements**
+> 💡 Use SASS variables to express intent and avoid repeating selectors uneccesarily.

 1. Let's give the `search-bar` and `search-result-card` sensible padding and a border radius.